-- 1. Stewardship activities aim to promote the long-term success of companies so that the ultimate providers of capital also prosper.
-Effective stewardship benefits companies, investors and the economy as a whole. - 2.
+- 1. Stewardship activities aim to promote the long-term success and preservation of investments so that the ultimate providers of capital also prosper.
+Effective stewardship benefits investments, investors and the economy as a whole, and pertains to the practical application of fiduciary responsibility which forms the cornerstone of protecting the prosperity of beneficial owners. - 2.
 In publicly listed companies responsibility for stewardship is shared.
 The primary responsibility rests with the board of the company, which oversees the actions of its management.
-Investors in the company also play an important role in holding the board to account for the fulfilment of its responsibilities. - 3.
+Through their ownership rights, investors can also play an important role in holding the board and auditors to account for the fulfilment of their responsibilities. - 3.
 The UK Corporate Governance Code identifies the principles that underlie an effective board.
 This Stewardship Code sets out the principles of effective stewardship by investors.
 In so doing, the Code assists institutional investors better to exercise their stewardship responsibilities, which in turn gives force to the 'comply or explain' system. - 4.
-For investors, stewardship activities include monitoring and engaging with companies on matters such as strategy, performance, risk, remuneration and corporate governance, as well as voting.
+For investors, stewardship activities include monitoring and engaging with companies on matters such as strategy, performance, capital structures, risk, remuneration, corporate governanceand sustainability.
 Engagement is purposeful dialogue with companies on those matters as well as on issues that are the immediate subject of votes at general meetings. - 5.
 Institutional investors' activities include decision-making on matters such as allocating assets, awarding investment mandates, designing investment strategies, and buying or selling a specific security.
-The division of duties within and between institutions may span a spectrum, such that some may be considered more asset owners and others asset managers.
-Each institution will wish to consider where on the spectrum they reside.
+The division of duties within and between institutions may span a spectrum, such that some may be considered more asset owners' and others asset managers'.
+Each institution will wish to consider where on the spectrum they reside, which is determined by the clients' Statement of Investment Principles or investment mandate (or equivalent).

-- 6. Broadly speaking, asset owners include pension funds, insurance companies, investments trusts and other collective investment vehicles.
-As the providers of capital, they set the tone for stewardship and may influence behavioural changes that lead to better stewardship by asset managers and companies.
-At the other end of the spectrum, asset managers with day-to-day responsibility for managing investments are well positioned to influence companies' long-term performance through stewardship. - 7.
-Compliance with the Code does not constitute an invitation to manage the affairs of a company or preclude a decision to sell a holding, where this is considered in the best interest of clients or beneficiaries.
+- 6. Broadly speaking, asset owners include pension funds, Sovereign Wealth Funds, insurance companies, investments trusts and other collective investment vehiclesand retail investors.
+As the providers of capital, they set the tone for stewardship and may influence behavioural changes that lead to better stewardship.
+At the other end of the spectrum, asset managers with day-to-day responsibility for managing investments are well positioned to influence companies' long-term performance throughtheir stewardshiprole. - 7.
+The Stewardship Code does not constitute an invitation to manage the affairs of a company or preclude a decision to sell a holding, where this is considered in the best interest of clients or beneficiaries.